Civic Education · Level 1: Authority Foundations

 When authority is misidentified, accountability is misdirected.

 A mayor cannot override state law.
-But citizens who understand where power resides can override bad policy — through the correct institutional pathway.
+However, citizens who understand where power resides can influence policy through the correct institutional pathway.